 Staying Positive In Spite of a Cancer Diagnosis

 Living with cancer can be a difficult situation.
 Emotions can fluctuate from moment to moment.
 I recently learned of an interesting concept known as “radical acceptance.”
 It can be described as accepting life on life’s terms and not resisting what you cannot or choose not to change.
 For me, radical acceptance is about saying yes to life.
 Accepting does not mean agreeing.
-Acceptance meant turning my resistant thoughts into accepting ones such as, "I have cancer, I don’t like it, it is what it is, and I cannot change it.”
+Acceptance meant turning my resistant thoughts into accepting ones such as, "I have cancer.
+I don’t like it.
+It is what it is, and I cannot change it.”

 So often I would like to deny or ignore this cancer diagnosis and its implication on my life.
 In order to deal with cancer, I realized how important it is to remain positive.
-The following strategies have and continue to be helpful in promoting my positive outlook.
+The following strategies have been and continue to be helpful in promoting my positive outlook.

 How I stay positive after my blood cancer diagnosis